flairNLP/flair/resources/docs/HUNFLAIR2_TUTORIAL_1_TAGGING.md

-# HunFlair2 Tutorial 1: Tagging
+# HunFlair2 - Tutorial 1: Tagging

 This is part 1 of the tutorial, in which we show how to use our pre-trained *HunFlair2* models to tag your text.

-### Tagging with Pre-trained HunFlair-Models
+### Tagging with Pre-trained HunFlair2-Models
 Let's use the pre-trained *HunFlair2* model for biomedical named entity recognition (NER).
 This model was trained over multiple biomedical NER data sets and can recognize 5 different entity types, i.e. cell lines, chemicals, disease, gene / proteins and species.